-Abu Dhabi University students who choose to be sponsored by the University in terms of residence visa should apply through the Student Support Services Office.
+Abu Dhabi University students who choose to be sponsored by the University in terms of residence visa, should apply through the Student Support Services Office.
 The visa sponsorship process requires certain conditions that students should meet in order to obtain and maintain student visa.
 Such conditions are covered by government rules and regulations.

-- Should be full time students: with a minimum 12 credit hours for Undergraduate and minimum 6 credit hours for Postgraduate students. - A student must not be employed while under the sponsorship of the University unless authorized by Ministry of Labor. - Students must promptly respond to any notice, telecommunication, E-mail & SMS involved with their visas and/or Health Insurance Cards renewal process. - Students must commit to the registration rules as per ADU policy. - Immediate updating the Student Support Service office with any changes may occur to the students communication channels (Tel Nos. & E-mails).
+- Should be full-time students: with a minimum 12 credit hours for Undergraduate and minimum 6 credit hours for Postgraduate students. - A student must not be employed while under the sponsorship of the University unless authorized by Ministry of Labor. - Students must promptly respond to any notice, telecommunication, e-mail & SMS involved with their visas and/or Health Insurance Cards renewal process. - Students must comply with the student visa policy.

+Immediate updating from the student's side for Student Support Service office with any changes may occur to the students communication channels (Tel Nos. & E-mails).

-Students under Abu Dhabi University sponsorships and to all International GCC students wish to have Health Insurance should apply through the Student Support Services with the following below requirements.
-Health Insurance processing will take 7 to 10 days maximum upon submission of complete requirements.
+Students under Abu Dhabi University sponsorships, together with GCC students wish to have Health Insurance, should apply through the Student Support Services Office, with the following requirements:

-- Copy of valid passport with visa page
+- Copy of a valid passport with the visa page / or entry stamp page for the GCC students

 - (1) passport size photo white background

-- Copy of Emirates ID/Application form
+- Copy of Emirates ID

+- (TWIMC) Letter from Registration Department shows that the student is registered & continuing at Abu Dhabi University

 - Fee